Component Story Format (CSF)

 excludeStories: ['simpleData', 'complexData']

-If you follow the best practice of starting story exports with an uppercase letter (i.e. use UpperCamelCase), the first option is the recommended solution.
+The first option is the recommended solution if you follow the best practice of starting story exports with an uppercase letter (i.e., use UpperCamelCase).